Deltares/hydromt/docs/user_guide/model_clip.rst

 ..
 NOTE::

-    A general clip method for the Model class is currently not yet available and the Python signature of the might change in the future.
+    A general clip method for the model class is currently not yet available and its signature might change in the future.

 **Example usage**